 Review Date: October 5, 2015

 Recorded: October 2015

 Rating: 4 bookmarks

-Disclaimer: I received this book from the publisher in exchange for an honest review.
-All opinions are genuinely my own.
+Disclaimer: This book was given to me courtesy of the publisher in exchange for an honest review.

 After You was as solid follow up to Me Before You.
 It was all I could ask for.
 I always wanted to see what happened to Lou after Will's death, and now I know.
 I wasn't entirely surprised to see how messed up she was by all of it.
 Who wouldn't be?